DataDog/hiring-engineers/answers.md

 I then sent requests to the three routes in the app (/, api/apm, api/trace)

 Although I was receiving a message that the service was running.
 I ran into issues where the metrics would not display in the APM section of the Datadog UI.
-I am currently troubleshooting this issue and will submit a new pull request once it is solved.
-I believe it the issue relates to mysql database or my checks that are set up.
+I believe it the issue relates to the metrics I am sending it.

 ### Bonus Question:
 Services act as “building blocks” that utilize microservice architectures.
 A service can group together endpoints, and is usually named after a specific business action.
 A resource is an action given to a service (e.g. query to a database or an endpoint.